Docs: Requirements

 Events

-Skeema does not yet interact with events (the database’s built-in cron-like scheduler) in any way.
+Skeema does not yet interact with events (the database’s built-in cron-like task scheduler) in any way.

 Grants, users, roles